pourkargar/InTiCV/README.md

-# An Integrated Time Series Modeling and Computer Vision Frame-work for Predictive Structure Characterization of Extruded Plant-based Meat Products
+# An Integrated Time Series Modeling and Computer Vision Framework for Predictive Structure Characterization of Extruded Plant-based Meat Products

 ## Overview